fiebiga/compysition/README.rst

 -----
 ::

-	A Python application framework to build and manage async and highly concurrent event-driven data flow
+	A Python application framework to build and manage asynchronous and highly concurrent event-driven data flow

 I have created **compysition** to build off the simple way in which Wishbone_ managed message flow across multiple modules.
 Compysition expands upon this module registration module to provide abstracted multi-process communication